launchdarkly/js-client-sdk/README.md

 ### Promise polyfill

-Newer versions of the SDK use `Promise`.
-If you need to support older browsers, you will need to install a polyfill for it, such as [es6-promise](https://github.com/stefanpenner/es6-promise).
+The SDK relies heavily on JavaScript `Promise`s.
+[Browsers that do not support `Promise`](https://caniuse.com/#search=Promise) include Internet Explorer and older versions of Microsoft Edge.
+If you need to support these, you will need to install a polyfill for `Promise`, such as [es6-promise](https://github.com/stefanpenner/es6-promise).

 #### CDN